 All Library programs are free and open to the public.
 Library sponsorship of a program does not constitute an endorsement of the content of the program or the views expressed by participants.

 Registration may be required for planning purposes or when space is limited.
 Programs may be held on site at any Library location, off site, or virtually.
 Some programs may only be offered for specific ages or at specific times or places.
 However, library staff strive to make programs accessible to all and welcome requests for reasonable accommodations.

 Any sales of products at Library programs must be approved by the Library Director.
 Programs and displays are not used for commercial, religious, or partisan purposes.

 The Library reserves the right to cancel a program for any reason at any time.
 Programs may be cancelled for a number of reasons beyond the Library’s control such as severe weather, building emergencies, absence of the presenter, or low registration.
 Every effort will be made to contact individuals who have pre-registered.
 Cancelled programs are not automatically rescheduled.

 External organizations or individuals partnering with the Library on programs must coordinate marketing efforts with the Library’s Communications Department.

 The Cranston Public Library also rents space to outside groups for programs and meetings.
 These are outside room rentals with no implicit or explicit collaboration between the group and Cranston Public Library.
 See our Meeting Room policy for more details.

-If a patron has a question about a particular library program; they should first address the concern with a library staff member.
-Patrons may request a review of a library program and should submit the Request for Reconsideration form.
+If a patron has a question about a particular library program, they should first address the concern with a library staff member.
+Patrons may request a review of a library program and should submit the Request for Reconsideration form (opens PDF in a new tab).
 Requests for review of programs will be considered in the same manner as requests for reconsideration of library materials as outlined in the library policy “Reconsideration of Library Materials.”

 Approved by the Cranston Public Library Board of Trustees 9/10/2020